Our commitment to privacy

 - Conduct planning and evaluation activities in relation to research programs and activities.

-The Centre for Invasive Species Solutions will usually need to collect your name, age, gender, the organisation you work for or represent, its ABN or ACN, your work address, postal address, telephone and fax numbers and email address.
-We may also collect other personal information, including health information, information about your professional interests and experience, information about scholarships, education progress and post submission employment details, where it is relevant to a particular program or activity.
+CISS may need to collect your name, age, gender, the organisation you work for or represent, its ABN or ACN, your work address, postal address, telephone and fax numbers and email address.
+We may also collect other Personal Information, including health information, information about your professional interests and experience, information about scholarships, education progress and post submission employment details, where it is relevant to a particular program or activity.
+Where necessary and with your consent, we may supplement the information we receive from you with information from third party sources, such as your employer or nominating organisation (if you are on a committee).

-If you do not provide the information we require, we may not be able to provide any or all of the services Invasive Animals Limited offers.
+If you do not provide the information we require, we may not be able to provide any or all of the services CISS offers.

 Workers and suppliers

-If you are a worker, the information the Centre for Invasive Species Solutions collects will usually include your name, age, gender, your physical address, postal address, telephone and fax numbers and email address.
-We may also collect information about your work history, and previous employment or engagements that are relevant to your work for the Centre for Invasive Species Solutions.
+If you are a worker, the information CISS collects will usually include your name, age, gender, your physical address, postal address, telephone and fax numbers and email address as well as direct credit or other banking details.
+We may collect information about your work history, and previous employment or engagements that are relevant to your work for CISS.
+We may also collect other Personal Information, including health information, information about your professional interests and experience, information about scholarships, education progress and post submission employment details, where it is relevant.

 If you are one of our suppliers or provide services to us, we may also collect other information about you that is necessary to engage the provider or administer the provider contract, such as the products and services that you provide, quotes that you provide and direct credit or other banking details.
 We may from time to time need to check professional or trade references, which we will only do with consent.